ChaosLabsInc/chaos-labs-utils/README.md

 # Chaos Labs Utils

-This package contains a contract that enables extended testing coverage within the Aave protocol using Foundry.
+This package contains a contract and utility scripts that enables extended testing coverage within the Aave protocol using Foundry.

 ## Getting Started